 - Data collection and analysis to identify the cause and determine remediation of identified performance gaps;

 - Development and implementation of corrective action plans in response to internal and external investigations and inspections;

 - Policy development;

 - Significant investment in technological improvements that facilitate work flow integration among and between HRPP entities and that provide "control points" for regulatory compliance; and

 - Training and mentoring to provide qualified and experienced IRB staff and IRB membership, compliance and auditing staff, and research team personnel.

-These activities have resulted in dedication of significantly increased resources to HRPP activities, creation of interdisciplinary, cross-functional policy and planning committees including the IRB Council, and their respective workgroups, implementation of the Program for Education and Evaluation in Responsible Research and Scholarship (PEERRS) and other educational initiatives, development of eResearch and additional technological improvements, establishment of a comprehensive HRPP description, and more.
+These activities have resulted in the dedication of resources to HRPP activities, such as interdisciplinary policy and planning committees including the IRB Council and its respective workgroups, implementation of the Program for Education and Evaluation in Responsible Research and Scholarship (PEERRS) and other educational initiatives, development of eResearch and additional technological improvements, and the establishment of a comprehensive HRPP description.

-- Noncompliance: The failure of a person or organization to act in accordance with the requirements of a law, regulation, policy, or the requirements and/or determinations of an IRB;
+The failure of a person or organization to act in accordance with the requirements of a law, regulation, policy, or the requirements and/or determination of an IRB.

 - Harm to participants;